Bujinkan is dedicated to the study and promotion of traditional Japanese martial arts as taught by Grandmaster Masaaki Hatsumi in Noda-shi, Japan.

-The Bujinkan martial art comprises nine different, but complimentary, martial arts traditions that encompass all aspects of personal combat and self protection skills.
+The Bujinkan martial art comprises nine different but complimentary martial arts traditions that encompass all aspects of personal combat and self-protection skills.
 The training consists of unarmed and armed personal combat techniques, as taught in Japan.
-This martial art is truly martial in that it is centered on centuries old, combat-tested techniques.
+This martial art is truly martial in that it is centred on centuries-old, combat-tested techniques.
 It’s not a sport martial art, nor are competitions between practitioners arranged.

 While this sounds very serious, and indeed it is, Bujinkan is also about self-knowledge, improvement and living without fear.

 As Hatsumi-sensei says, “…to become people that can live.”